The first year of the Pediatric Pulmonology Fellowship is predominantly focused on clinical training.

 Fellows submit abstracts for presentation at national meetings and articles for publication in peer-reviewed journals.
 Third year fellows have an opportunity to present their research at Pediatric Grand Rounds.

-By the end of the third year of training, each fellow completes a significant research project, a requirement by the American Board of Pediatrics to sit for the subspecialty board exam.
+By the end of the third year of the Pediatric Pulmonology Fellowship, each fellow completes a significant research project, a requirement by the American Board of Pediatrics to sit for the subspecialty board exam.
 Fellows pursuing an advanced degree continue classes during their second and third years.